-PDG FEB 2 3 2015
+FDG FEB 2 3 2015

-Originator's Files CD 06 REP
+Originator's Files CD.06.REP

-February 3, 2015

-Meeting Date: February 23, 2015

-Regulation of Height for Dwellings with Flat Roofs

-- 1. That the Report dated February 3, 2015 from the Commissioner of Planning and Building titled "Regulation of Height for Dwellings with Flat Roofs" be received for information; and, - 2.
-That a City initiated Zoning By-law amendment be prepared to restrict the height of flat roofed dwellings in the "R1", "R3", "RM1", "RM2", "RM7" and "R15" zones in Ward 1, and be considered at a future statutory Public Meeting.

-- Ward 1 Councillor Tovey has raised a concern with respect to the height of new homes with flat roofs. - It is recommended that the Zoning By-law be amended to regulate the height of flat roof houses in parts of Ward 1 that are not subject to infill housing regulations.
+DATE: February 3, 2015 TO: Chair and Members of Planning and Development Committee Meeting Date: February 23, 2015 FROM: Edward R. Sajecki Commissioner of Planning and Building SUBJECT: Regulation of Height for Dwellings with Flat Roofs Ward 1 RECOMMENDATION: That the Report dated February 3, 2015 from the Commissioner of Planning and Building titled "Regulation of Height for Dwellings with Flat Roofs" be received for information; and, That a City initiated Zoning By-law amendment be prepared to restrict the height of flat roofed dwellings in the "R1", "R3", "RM1", "RM2", "RM7" and "R15" zones in Ward 1, and be considered at a future statutory Public Meeting.
+REPORT • Ward 1 Councillor Tovey has raised a concern with respect to HIGHLIGHTS: the height of new homes with flat roofs.
+It is recommended that the Zoning By-law be amended to regulate the height of flat roof houses in parts of Ward 1 that are not subject to infill housing regulations.